shlok923/C-To-The-P/README.md

 # C to Promela Converter

-A simple web application that converts C code into Promela code using OpenAI's API.
+A simple web application that converts C code into Promela code using OpenRouter's API.

 ---